 - care workers working for low pay, usually for charities

-- caring for someone with a disability who is not a spouse, partner or child under 18
+- people who are caring for someone with a disability who is not a spouse, partner or child under 18

 - members of visiting forces and certain international institutions

-- members of religious communities (i.e., monks and nuns)
+- members of religious communities (for example, monks and nuns)

-- in prison (except those in prison for non-payment of council tax or a fine)
+- people who are in prison (except those in prison for non-payment of council tax or a fine)

 Single occupancy discount